-We want to encourage you to volunteer at BCS.
-Volunteers are able to serve on a daily, weekly or as-needed basis.
-Volunteers are given a badge and need to sign in and out from the primary school office.
+We encourage you to volunteer at BCS.
+We have many volunteers who help us on a daily, weekly or as-needed basis.
 Some opportunities include: lunch server, and classroom helpers.
 Blackhawk Christian School requires volunteers to submit to a criminal background investigation as part of the volunteer process.